trackow/trackow.github.io/README.md

 ### Outreach / Blogposts / Interviews / Podcasts

+1. **IFS-FESOM nextGEMS overview presentation** at Universidad Complutense Madrid, Spain, "Developments from Cycle 2 to Cycle 3 in IFS-FESOM", Cycle 3 Hackathon, 29 May - 2nd June 2023.

 1. **Highlight presentation at EGU 2023** in Vienna, Austria, "Storm- and eddy-resolving simulations with IFS-FESOM/NEMO at the kilometre scale".
 Check the abstract and material [on the EGU website](https://doi.org/10.5194/egusphere-egu23-16453), [doi:10.5194/egusphere-egu23-16453](https://doi.org/10.5194/egusphere-egu23-16453)

 1. Invited **Keynote presentation** about the relationship between **Digital Twins and Polar science**, 2nd MOSAiC conference in Boulder, Colorado, USA.